 Update: Nov 24:

 Effective September 11, 2017, returning members from the previous season, provided their registration has been accepted by the elected Board of Directors and their registration payment has been made by September 30th, will receive first priority for placement in the annual player draft.
-Registration after this time will be open and inclusive and will be on a first come, first served basis for the following season.
+Registration after this time, registration (which includes the required payment to be considered complete) will be open and inclusive and will be on a first come, first served basis for the following season.
 The registration period will be determined by the sitting Board of Directors and communicated to all existing and potential members via the League Website along with any other form of communication deemed acceptable by the Board.
 The Board of Directors reserves the right to set the limit of members in any given year based on, but not limited to, number of teams and/or number of players per team.